 Choose the tissue paper colors you want to use, tear it up into various sizes and put it in a pile.

-Because it can be challenging to rip tissue paper after your hands are full of glue, it's best to have this done before you start.
+It's challenging to rip tissue paper after your hands are full of glue, so it's best to have this done before you start.

 Smooth a layer of Mod Podge onto the glass with your foam brush.
-Then take a piece of your tissue paper and place it on the glue, tapping it to stay in place.
-Start with an area and after that is full, move to the next section.
-It is easier and less messy to work in sections.
+Take a piece of tissue paper and place it on the glue, carefully tapping it to stay in place.

-You’ll want to keep the bottom clear so you can set it aside to dry.
-For the top, you can either fold the tissue paper a bit over the edge or stop just before the edge.
+For the top, either fold the tissue paper over the edge or stop layering just before the edge.

 Set the luminary down on your newspaper or scrap paper to dry (usually less than 24 hours).

-Once it's dry, add a tealight and stand back to admire the beautiful luminary you've created.
+Once it's dry, add a tea light and stand back to admire the beautiful fall luminary you've created.